phantomics/specops/README.md

 ### To Specify Operations
 #### An Assembler Framework For Common Lisp

 The computing landscape is split along many axes.
 Some programs are written to be easily readable by humans, while others are written for the fastest possible evaluation.
-Different software models prioritize different performance metrics and systems are further divided between many different varieties of computer hardware, each with distinct features which are exposed in different ways to programmers.
+Different software models prioritize different performance metrics and computer hardware is divided into many architectures, each with distinct features which are exposed in different ways to programmers.

 What kind of tool or design pattern could bridge these divides?
-In an increasingly heterogenous computing ecosystem, the task of bringing into concert various kinds of hardware has come into a stronger focus.
-The SpecOps assembler framework aims to meet this challenge, leveraging the expressive potential of Common Lisp to specify assembly and disassembly functions for multiple computer architectures, and augment low-level software development with tools of symbolic programming.
+In an increasingly heterogenous computing ecosystem, the challenge of using different hardware in concert is coming into a stronger focus.
+The SpecOps assembler framework aims to bridge the divide between platforms, leveraging the expressive potential of Common Lisp to specify assembly and disassembly functions for multiple computer architectures and augment low-level software development with tools of symbolic programming.

-SpecOps is written in pure idiomatic Common Lisp without using any libraries, it's designed for maximum portability.
-This document gives an overview of some SpecOps assembler implementations, detailing the system's design and goals.
+SpecOps is designed for maximum portability, written in pure idiomatic Common Lisp without using any libraries.
+This document gives an overview of SpecOps features alongside some of its assembler implementations, illustrating the system's design and goals.

 ## Basic Usage: Motorola 68000